fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 1. Click on the "Download Token" button at the top and confirm the download in the modal.
 1. Save the token in a safe place.

-### APNs setup
+### APNs and SCEP setup

-The server also needs a private key + certificate to identify with Apple's [APNs](https://github.com/fleetdm/fleet/blob/main/tools/mdm/apple/glossary-and-protocols.md#apns-apple-push-notification-service) servers.
+The server also needs a private key + certificate to identify with Apple's [APNs](https://github.com/fleetdm/fleet/blob/main/tools/mdm/apple/glossary-and-protocols.md#apns-apple-push-notification-service) servers, and another for [SCEP](https://github.com/fleetdm/fleet/blob/main/tools/mdm/apple/glossary-and-protocols.md#scep-simple-certificate-enrollment-protocol).

-Users will be able to generate this using `fleetctl generate mdm-apple` in the near future, but for now, ask in [#g-mdm](https://fleetdm.slack.com/archives/C03C41L5YEL) how to get them.

-### SCEP setup

-Another key pair is used for [SCEP](https://github.com/fleetdm/fleet/blob/main/tools/mdm/apple/glossary-and-protocols.md#scep-simple-certificate-enrollment-protocol).
-It can be generated using this command (note that the email must be a company email address, it cannot be an email from commercial email providers like `gmail.com`):
+Both can be generated using this command (note that the email must be a company email address, it cannot be an email from commercial email providers like `gmail.com`, so you can use your `@fleetdm.com` email):

 ```
 $ fleetctl generate mdm-apple --email <email> --org <organization>